brianweber13/mission-tracker/README.md

 How to Set Up:
   - Install python3
   - Install postgres
-  - create a table named mission_tracker and a user named python_app with full permissions on mission_tracker.
+  - create a databse named mission_tracker and a user named python_app with full permissions on mission_tracker.
   - create an environment variable PYTHON_APP_DB_USER_PASSWORD set to the password for the python_app user